Effective Advising in Complex Contexts: Enabling sustainable peace

-By the time you finish the course, you will be equipped to:
+By the time you finish the course, you will be better equipped to:

-- Understand a variety of advisory roles and consciously navigate them, adapted to task and context
+- Identify a variety of advisory roles and consciously navigate them, adapted to task and context.

-- Develop awareness of your personal and interpersonal skills that are central to effective advising in complex contexts
+- Develop awareness of your personal agency and critical interpersonal skills that are central to fostering constructive relationships as an effective and trusted adviser.

-- Be more aware of your behavioural patterns and manage your well-being, energy and creativity
+- Be more aware of your own behavioural patterns and manage your well-being, energy and creativity.

-The Effective Advising in Complex Contexts course has been run by Interpeace since 2013, on behalf of the Human Security Division of the Swiss Federal Department of Foreign Affairs.
-In 2020, the Effective Advising in Complex Contexts course is sponsored by the Swiss Federal Department of Foreign Affairs and the Government of Canada.
+The Effective Advising in Complex Contexts course has been run by Interpeace since 2013.
+Interpeace is grateful for the ongoing partnership with and funding by the Swiss Federal Department of Foreign Affairs and for past funding from Global Affairs Canada.